dwalle/IndeedSample/README.md

 ### Prerequisites

-Visual Studio.
 This program was written and tested from the Visual Studio 2015 version.
+You will also need an email address that can be accessed from this program.

 ```
 Give examples